-In order to define the ε -topology on $E \otimes F$, we need to introduce the socalled topology of bi-equicontinuous convergence on the space $B(E'{\sigma}, F'{\sigma})$.
-To this aim we first need to study a bit the notion of equicontinuous sets of mappings between t.v.s..
+The ε -topology on $E \otimes F$ will be then naturally defined by the so-called topology of bi-equicontinuous convergence on the space $B(E'{\sigma}, F'{\sigma})$.
+As the name suggests this topology is intimately related to the notion equicontinuous sets of linear mappings between t.v.s..

 Definition 4.2.10.
 Let X and Y be two t.v.s..
-A set S of linear mappings of X into Y is said to be equicontinuous if for any neighbourhood V of the origin in Y there exists a neighbourhood U of the origin in X such that i.e. $\forall f \in S, f(U) \subseteq V \quad (or \ U \subseteq f^{-1}(V)).$
+A set S of linear mappings of X into Y is said to be equicontinuous if for any neighbourhood V of the origin in Y there exists a neighbourhood U of the origin in X such that i.e.